 This hr system software handles payroll with automated calculations, employee onboarding, leave management, and asset tracking.
 It also includes finance, CRM, and task management—creating an integrated business operations system.

-Best for: Startups and very small medium businesses.
+Best for: Startups and very small to medium businesses.

 2. Gusto: Simple and Transparent